 Different types of communication methods are used to deliver your message.
 Here, the 10 modes of communication are different from the previous ones.
 Interpersonal, interpretive, and presentational modes of conversation are based on human interaction during that communication.
 While these modes of communication are based on the type of source we use for communication.
 These are some of the real-world communication methods.
 Let’s have a look at them:

-- Handwriting and Video-Here either one of the communicators are using handwriting to share their message and the other is using video to relay their response or vice versa.
+- Handwriting and Video: Here either one of the communicators is using handwriting to share their message and the other is using video to relay their response or vice versa.

-- Voice and Video-Here either one of the communicators is using voice to share their message and the other is using video to relay their response or vice versa.
+- Voice and Video: Here either one of the communicators are using voice to share their message and the other is using video to relay their response or vice versa.

 Cultural Differences in Communication

 In verbal communication, different cultures have different languages, dialects, and even accents.
 Even the tone and volume of communication differ from place to place.
 For example, the tone of a native German speaker might angry with a British speaker, even if they both are speaking in English.

 In non-verbal communication, several differences can cause miscommunication in intercultural discussions.
 Some of the major non-verbal modes of communication that change from place to place are:

 - Eye Contact